Neighboring Fire Companies Douse Pickup Truck Blaze Off Route 208

-A Ford F-150 went up in flames in Glen Rock late Saturday morning.
+A pickup truck went up in flames in Glen Rock late Saturday morning.

 Glen Rock and Hawthorne firefighters teamed up to extinguish the fire off the corner of Grandview and Lincoln avenues near northbound Route 208 shortly after 11 a.m.